The best glue for rug tufting beginners is a flexible carpet adhesive like Roberts 3095 or natural rubber latex.

 Choosing the right adhesive is the most critical decision in the finishing process.
 The industry standard is liquid latex, used in approximately 95% of carpets worldwide, but your choice depends on your specific workspace and goals.

-Pro Tip: The “Tacky” Advantage Some professionals prefer Roberts 3000 or 3095 because it remains slightly tacky even after curing.
+Tip: Why Some Glues Work Better: Some professionals prefer Roberts 3000 or 3095 because it remains slightly tacky even after curing.
 This tackiness grabs the yarn edges when you fold them over, acting like a “second pair of hands” during the binding process.

 After the adhesive is fully cured, the rug is cut down from the frame, and the final backing and edges are applied.
 This is where a project transforms from a piece of fabric into a professional product.